astroxr/ARStellarEvolution/README.md

 # ARStellarEvolution
-AR apps that visualize stellar evolution
+Description: AR apps that visualize stellar evolution

 For the time being, whenever I put animation on the objects, the AR camera on my phone will give me a black background as seen in the game mode in Unity.